Japanese minelayer Hatsutaka: Operational history

 On 19 April 1944 Hatsutaka was at Sabang when raided as part of Operation Cockpit, the first combined operation between the Royal Navy, Royal Australian Navy, French Navy, Royal Netherlands Navy, Royal New Zealand Navy, and United States Navy.
 Forty-six bombers (17 British, 29 American) and 37 fighters (13 British, 24 American) from HMS Illustrious and USS Saratoga raided Sabang, lightly damaging Hatsutaka, killing three crewmen and wounding five others.
 Hatsutaka was repaired at Singapore, and subsequently performed escort patrol duties between Singapore and Port Blair.
 On 3 August 1944, Hatsutaka struck a mine laid by HMS Truculent and was damaged.

-Lieutenant Commander Ozaki Sakan assumed command of the Hatsutaka in October, 1944.
+Lieutenant Commander Ozaki Sakan assumed command of Hatsutaka in October 1944.
 On 13 January 1945 Hatsutaka participated in a 14-hour attack on HMS Strongbow with three other ships that rendered HMS Strongbow unfit for further service.

 On 2 May 1945 Hatsutaka was escorting a tanker when attacked by USS Baya and USS Lagarto.
 At 2249, Hatsutaka detected Baya with her Type 22 radar and began closing.
 2305, Baya fired two torpedoes at Hatsutaka, with both missing.
 At 2307, Hatsutaka opened fire on Baya with "20mm, 40mm, and 2 or 3 4.7 inch guns at a range of 1100 yards." and noted at 2308 that "Jap gunnery poor but plenty of it.
 Tracers passing down both sides of the periscope shears and overhead.
 4.7 inch appeared to be both common and fused, as it was ricochetting [sic] alongside and over the stern as well as bursting overhead which was thought at first to be starshells."
 At 2309, Baya fired another three torpedoes, with Hatsutaka combing the tracks.
 When Hatsutaka turned on the searchlight at 2320, Baya submerged and fired another torpedo at her, missing again.
 At 2325, when Baya surfaced, she secured the searchlight and again commenced firing on Baya and dropped six depth charges at 2329, shaking Baya violently.
 At 2333, the range opened and Baya informed Lagarto that she had been driven off by the escort's gunfire.
 Baya noted that "It is nothing short of a miracle that we came through so much gunfire without a single hit.
 His deflection was as consistently on as his range was off."